How Your Donation Makes a Difference

 About the Charity

-Since launching in 2016, we have published over 1,400 reviews, essays and interviews about theatre, dance, film, books and visual arts by Southeast Asian art makers.
-We were the first to produce arts-focused podcasts in Singapore, and to date, have published over 80 podcasts.
-With over 150 content creators in Southeast Asia and internationally, our articles and podcasts give readers an insider's perspective into the creative practices of the region.
+Working with over 150 content creators since 2016, we have published over 1,700 reviews, essays and interviews about theatre, dance, film, books and visual arts by Southeast Asian art makers.
+We also were the first to produce arts-focused podcasts in Singapore, and to date, have published over 80 podcasts.
+Artsequator.com now also serves as an active archive for researchers, writers and students.